LFilipePacheco/greenhouse-detection-unet/README.md

 The single most determinant factor in the metrics was **not** any model choice — it was ground-truth quality.
 Reusing irregular polygons inherited from the 2025 detection inflated the reference and fragmented long greenhouses, penalising correct detections as false positives.
-Digitising rigorous ground truth from scratch raised object precision **0.83 → 0.92** and area precision **0.88 → 0.97**, confirming that most apparent "false positives" were in fact correct detections.
+In an intermediate evaluation (model E2, area filter still active), digitising rigorous ground truth from scratch raised object precision **0.83 → 0.92** and area precision **0.88 → 0.97**, confirming that most apparent "false positives" were in fact correct detections.
+These figures isolate the ground-truth effect; the final reference result is the E0, no-cap figure reported in the headline.

 ## What was tested and rejected